odkr/sucgi/BUILDING.rst

     Alias for "sucgi" and the default target.

 analysis
-    Analyse the code with cppcheck and flawfinder, if they are installed.
+    Analyse the code with Cppcheck and Flawfinder, if they are installed.

 check
     Perform tests.
 Must be run as the superuser to perform all tests.